Why do all main scriptures on Yoga emphasize the need to learn this science and its techniques from a proper teacher or Guru?

 Beloved Swami Purnchaitanya,

 It is really good to see this humility in asking this question in open forum.
 Although the questions are asked to seek, know and correct our understanding and not just to know the views.. but you say, ‘I know the answer’.
 And I think it would be really great for the forum to be blessed with your knowledge.
-It is my request please do write your own views about this subject matter for the benefit of all including me.
+It is my request please do write your own views about this subject matter for the benefit of all.

-Many people have already replied to this question and the gist is very much common everywhere… i.e. Yoga should be learnt from a Yogi personally because he knows the needs of disciple and engages in corrections then and there before its too late.
+Many people have already replied to this question and the gist is very much common everywhere… i.e. Yoga should be learnt from a Yogi, personally face to face because he knows the needs of disciple and engages in corrections then and there before its too late.
 This is definitely correct but if we are discussing Yoga then we should listen to the Vedic rishis more than anyone because it is they who have invented it.
 They kept on-passing this knowledge verbally (through the ways of shruti) to their successive disciples.

 All I am saying – Vedas can only provide us with the uncontaminated knowledge on Yoga (albeit only through a teacher).
 BUT (and this is a big BUT!) even the teacher needs books to become a teacher.
 Someone who is teaching physics at Oxford learnt it from different teachers of physics who were referring to some ‘Book’.
-(I don’t thin anyone would have ever come across a physics teacher who did not refer to an authentic Physics book) Here in the case of Yoga.. these books are called ‘Shaastras’.
+(I don’t think anyone would have ever come across a physics teacher who did not refer to an authentic Physics book) Here in the case of Yoga.. these books are called ‘Shaastras’.
 And which shastras?
 Undoubtedly the most authentic books on Yoga can be Upanishads.

 Those who have access to some of Upanishads, please read Yogakundalyopanishad and in chapter 2 of the same go to shloka number 10 and 11.
 Which says the following –